indeep-xyz/js-simply-fetch/README.md

 Fetch files and the callback runs after all files are successfully loaded.

-The argument "hash" passed to the callback function is an object which has the key name based on filename of an array passed to loadFile.
+The argument "hash" passed to the callback function is an object which has the key name based on filename of an array passed to SimplyFetch#fetch.
 The result of fetching is kept at the place of each key name.

 ```javascript
 var fetcher = new SimplyFetch({